SIGMOD23p561/free-join/README.md

 # Free Join

-This is the artifact for SIGMOD 2023 paper #561.
+This is the artifact for [Free Join: Unifying Worst-Case Optimal and Traditional Joins](https://arxiv.org/abs/2301.10841).
 Due to time constraints, we provide instructions to run only one set of experiments.

 # Requirements